Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 Instrumental research methods

-The use of specific instrumental techniques in diagnostics gives a fairly accurate picture of the disease.
+The use of specific instrumental techniques in diagnosis gives a fairly accurate picture of the disease.

 ECG is a diagnostic method that records the electrical activity of the myocardium.
-It detects various changes in heart rate, and is also able to detect myocardial infarction or its consequences.
-Various options ischemic disease have long been studied, and using electrocardiography, you can get enough information on ECG changes during the examination.
+It detects various changes in heart rhythm and is also able to detect myocardial infarction or its consequences.
+Various options coronary disease have been studied for a long time, and the electrocardiography method can provide sufficient information on ECG changes during the examination.

-The echocardiogram method can measure the size of the heart muscle, examine the contractility of the heart, heart cavities and valves, and acoustic noise.
-The combination of ultrasound diagnostics with physical activity (stress echocardiography) allows you to register ischemic disorders in the myocardium.
+Using the echocardiography method, you can measure the size of the heart muscle, examine the contractility of the heart, cardiac cavities and valves, and acoustic noise.
+The combination of ultrasound diagnostics with physical activity (stress echocardiography) makes it possible to register ischemic disorders in the myocardium.

 Bicycle ergometry is a common functional test.
-With its help, changes in the activity of the heart are revealed, which are invisible at rest, but only during physical exertion - in particular, in the form of exercise on a stationary bike.
+With its help, changes in the activity of the heart are revealed that are invisible at rest, but only during physical activity - in particular, in the form of exercises on an exercise bike.

-Such close monitoring enables specialists to find out and study:
+Such careful monitoring allows specialists to find out and study:

-• under what conditions does the patient develop manifestations of chronic coronary artery disease;
+• under what conditions does a patient develop manifestations of chronic ischemic heart disease;

-• the nature of violations in the work of the myocardium, the degree of their severity;
+• the nature of disturbances in the functioning of the myocardium, the degree of their severity;

-• study the frequency of interruptions in the heart rate;
+• study the frequency of heart rhythm interruptions;

-Transoesophageal electrocardiography (PEECG) is very exact method studies using a sensor inserted into the esophagus, where it records the performance of the myocardium without the interference created outward manifestations human life.
+Transesophageal electrocardiography (TEECG) is very exact method studies using a sensor inserted into the esophagus, where it records the performance of the myocardium without interference created by external manifestations human life activity.

 The coronary angiography method is used in severe cases.
-Coronary angiography examines the vessels of the heart muscle, determines the violation of their patency, the degree of stenosis, localization of the affected arteries by introducing a specific substance.
-This research method allows you to diagnose CHD, to distinguish it from any similar disease.
+Coronary angiography examines the vessels of the heart muscle, determines violations of their patency, the degree of stenosis, and the location of the affected arteries by administering a specific substance.
+This research method allows you to diagnose HIHD and distinguish it from any similar disease.
 Coronary angiography helps in deciding the need for surgery on myocardial vessels.

-Radionuclide research helps to conduct a more accurate diagnosis of the myocardium, its functional state, on the basis of which one can judge the effectiveness surgical operation for the patient.
+Radionuclide testing helps to conduct a more accurate diagnosis of the myocardium, its functional state, on the basis of which one can judge the effectiveness surgery for the patient.

-To diagnose the symptoms of complications of ischemic disease - myocardial aneurysm, some manifestations of heart failure, an X-ray examination is prescribed.
+To diagnose symptoms of complications of ischemic disease - myocardial aneurysm, some manifestations of heart failure, an x-ray examination is prescribed.

-After a complete diagnosis of the disease, the doctor prescribes proper treatment for the patient.
+After fully diagnosing the disease, the doctor prescribes proper treatment for the patient.

-Depending on the clinical forms diseases, treatment of ischemia of the heart is carried out in the main areas:
+Depending on the clinical forms diseases, treatment of cardiac ischemia is carried out in the main areas:

 • drug therapy;